James Huckle

-James Charles Huckle (born 17 September 1990) is an English sport shooter, who represented Great Britain at the 2012 Summer Olympics.
-He won three gold medals at the 2008 Commonwealth Youth Games in India and at the 2010 Commonwealth Games he won a total of four medals, two silver and two bronze.
+James Charles Huckle (born 17 September 1990) is an English former sport shooter, who represented Great Britain at the 2012 Summer Olympics.
+He won three gold medals at the 2008 Commonwealth Youth Games in India, and at the 2010 Commonwealth Games he won a total of four medals, two silver and two bronze.
+Since retiring from competitive sport, Huckle has worked in the financial sector.

-Early life
+Early life and education

 Huckle was born on 17 September 1990 in Harlow, Essex.
 He is one of triplets with a brother and sister the same age.

-He started shooting after his father bought a rifle to deal with a rat problem on his farm and at the age of 16 he saved to buy his first competition rifle.
+He began shooting after his father purchased a rifle to deal with a rat problem on his farm.
+At the age of 16, he saved to buy his first competition rifle.

-Career
+Shooting career

+2008

+Huckle's international debut for England was at the 2008 Commonwealth Youth Games in India where he won all three men's rifle events.

 2010

-Huckle represented England at the 2010 Commonwealth Games held in Delhi, India.
+Huckle won four medals representing England at the 2010 Commonwealth Games held in Delhi, India.
 Competing with Kenneth Parr he won a silver medal in the men's 10 metre air rifle pairs.
 Parr and Huckle finished with a score of 1174 points, 19 points behind India's Abhinav Bindra and Gagan Narang who set a new Commonwealth Games record.
 In the individual 10 metre air rifle Huckle came into the final in fourth place, two points behind Parr, but overtook his team mate to win the bronze medal, with gold and silver being taken by Bindra and Narang.

 In the pairs three position 50 metres rifle event Huckle and Parr finished in a tie for second, behind Narang and Bindra, having recorded the same score as Scottish pair Neil Stirton and Jonathan Hammond but were awarded the silver medal on the x count, an additional target within the maximum 10 target.
 In the individual 50 metre rifle three positions Huckle scored 1254.9 points to win the bronze medal; Gold was won by Narang and silver by Hammond.

 As a result of winning four Commonwealth medals Huckle was awarded the Sports Personality of the Year trophy at the Essex Sports Awards 2010.

 2011

-In 2011 he broke double Olympic gold medallist Malcolm Cooper's British record in the three positions rifle at the World Cup in Korea.
+At the 2011 ISSF World Cup in Korea he broke double Olympic gold medallist Malcolm Cooper's British record in the three positions rifle.
 In the 50 metres rifle prone event he achieved the minimum qualifying standard for the 2012 Summer Olympics with a score of 591 points at the ISSF World Cup in Fort Benning, United States.

 Huckle was named as one of the 2011 Team Essex Ambassadors for the 2012 London Olympics, receiving a £6,500 bursary from Essex County Council in exchange for visiting schools and community groups in order to inspire people about the 2012 Olympic and Paralympic Games.
 In November he was again named as a Team Essex Ambassador for 2012 and also won his second Sports Personality of the year award.